centrodph/styled-components-migration/styling_migration_options.md

 ### Runtime Performance

-- **Fully static CSS generation:** Styles are authored in `.css`-like objects in code, but Vanilla-Extract compiles them into real CSS files at build time.
-At runtime, components simply reference generated class names, which makes the styling system completely passive and safe under React 19’s static analysis model. ([overview](https://vanilla-extract.style/documentation/getting-started/))
+- **Runtime overhead: 10/10** - Vanilla-Extract compiles styles into real CSS files at build time.
+At runtime, components simply reference generated class names, making the styling system completely passive with zero runtime overhead.
+No JavaScript-based style engine runs in the browser. ([Overview](https://vanilla-extract.style/documentation/getting-started/))
-- **Strict build-time safety and lint support:** Because styles live in regular code files, existing linting and static analysis tooling can catch mistakes early (e.g., referencing a non-existent token or using invalid property names).
-Errors are surfaced during development or CI, not at runtime.
-- **Theme contracts encourage consistent token usage:** Vanilla-Extract’s theming system is based on typed theme contracts that define the structure of allowed tokens (colors, spacing, typography, etc.).
-Components reference these tokens via generated variables, which prevents ad-hoc values and keeps the system aligned with design tokens. ([theming](https://vanilla-extract.style/documentation/theming/))
-- **CSS-modules-style co-location for styles:** Styles are usually defined in `.css.ts` files next to the component modules and exported as class names.
-This provides encapsulation similar to CSS Modules but with the additional benefits of code-level composition and theming support.
-- **Vendor-agnostic, low coupling:** The compiled CSS is plain, framework-agnostic styles; components are simply wired to class strings.
-If a future migration away from Vanilla-Extract is needed, the output CSS can be reused or incrementally replaced, without being tied to a particular runtime styling engine.
-- **First-class support for React 19 and server components:** The zero-runtime model, combined with static extraction, makes Vanilla-Extract a strong fit for Server Components and the React Compiler, which favor code that can be fully evaluated ahead of time.

 - **Build-time vs runtime characteristics: 10/10** - All style processing happens at build time.
 The compiled CSS is static and requires zero runtime JavaScript execution.
 This makes Vanilla-Extract ideal for Server Components and static optimization.